VedantC2307/LLM_robot/README.md

 <img src="assets/robot.jpg" width="250"/>
 </p>

-- The hardware of the robot consists of wheels, chasis, motors, motor drivers, ultrasonic sensors, RaspberryPi, and batteries.
+- The hardware of the robot consists of 4 Mecanum wheels, chasis, DC motors, motor drivers, ultrasonic sensors, RaspberryPi, and batteries.

 - The 3D printed chasis has been designed to support the weight of the phone and all other components.
 The Omnidirectional wheels make it easier for the robot to navigate the environment with minimal body rotations.